 Stormwater runoff, the water that runs off of streets, buildings, parking lots, lawns and other surfaces is a serious problem for Minnesota lakes and rivers.
-Grass clippings, leaves and soil that wash down crass crippings, reaves and soil that wash conting storm sewers to rivers and lakes contain phosphorus and nitrogen.
-These nutrients become food for plants and animals in the water.
-We are seriously overend annuals in the water, you are sentiusly over-feeding our waters.
+Grass clippings, leaves and soil that wash down storm sewers to rivers and lakes contain phosphorus and nitrogen.
+These nutrients become food for plants and manager.
+These manents become root as p and animals in the water.
+We are seriously overfeeding our waters.
 Too much phosphorus grows too much algae, using up oxygen in lakes and streams and making waters green and slimy.
 Nitrogen also contributes to algae growth, and is a major cause of the Dead Zone in the Gulf of Mexico.
 To learn more, go to www.freshwater.org and search for What is Polluting Our Lakes.